ttsiodras/dotvim/README.md

 static analysis error reports from "pyflakes" and style issues from "pep8", navigating from error to error in the usual way (":cn", ":cp")

+I've also added a "screen" based SLIME-like environment - spawn a screen session via...

+    screen -c python.screenrc

+...and you will get two screen windows: one with a VIM, one with a python instance.
+Navigate to whatever function/class you want in VIM, and hit Ctrl-c Ctrl-c (i.e.
+Ctrl-c twice).
+This will send the function/class to the running python instance.
+Cool, no?

 Generic stuff
 -------------